 Irish Potato Candy

-- Reduce mixer speed to low.
-Add vanilla extract, then beat for 30 seconds.
+- Drop mixer speed to low and add vanilla extract, then beat for 30 seconds.1 teaspoon vanilla extract

-- Keeping speed on low, slowly scoop in powdered sugar, adding about 1/3 to 1/2 cup at a time and beating thoroughly between each addition.
+- Keeping speed on low, slowly scoop in powdered sugar, adding about 1/3 to 1/2 cup at a time and beating thoroughly between each addition.4 cups powdered sugar

 - Turn off mixer and remove bowl.
-Pour in flaked coconut and use a spatula (or your hands) to knead the ingredients together.
+Pour in flaked coconut and use a spatula (or your hands) to knead the ingredients together.7 ounces sweetened shredded coconut

 - Using a 1 teaspoon cookie scoop, scoop out dough and roll it between your hands to form a ball.
 Drop the ball in the small bowl of cinnamon and roll to coat.
 Place finished candy ball on prepared baking sheet.
 Repeat this step until all dough has been used.